Admin Listener

 Each plugin in the Temps control plane declares two route sets:

 • configure_routes — the admin surface.
-Auth, dashboard queries, CRUD, settings, the SPA, Swagger UI.
+Auth, dashboard queries, CRUD, settings, the SPA, Swagger UI, and the AI gateway (API-key authed).

 • configure_public_routes — the public surface.
 SDK ingest endpoints, webhook delivery targets, worker-facing APIs.
 These handlers authenticate themselves (API key, DSN token, Host-header lookup) — they don't rely on session auth.

 When TEMPS_CONSOLE_ADMIN_ADDRESS is set, the server binds both routers on separate axum::serve listeners.
-When it's unset, both routers are merged onto TEMPS_CONSOLE_ADDRESS for backwards compatibility.
+When it's unset, both routers are merged onto TEMPS_CONSOLE_ADDRESS for backwards compatibility (the default).
+Swagger UI and the embedded SPA mount on the admin listener only.

 The admin gate (CIDR + Host allowlists) is layered on top of the admin listener as defense in depth.
 Denials return 404 Not Found, not 403 Forbidden, so a probing client cannot fingerprint the admin surface.